jcsteck/xyz-onboard/content.md

 </p>
 ---
 ### Starting a New Project
+Projects and media can be accessed by any machine connected to the server.
+To keep things consistent, we all use/copy a template project folder, which has sub-folders where all of your projects, assets, media, exports, etc. will live.

 When starting a new project, simply copy the entire 2019_AL_Project Structure folder (with all sub-folders) and paste into the relevant folder for your client/project.
 The Folder structure is on the ALCC server (see image)